TalaatHasanin/nocodb-python-client/README.md

 #### Get a Base by ID

-You can fetch details of a base by its name.
+You can fetch details of a base by its id.

 ```python
 base = client.bases.get('p#######')